elastic/elastic-agent-client/dev-tools/v2tool/README.md

 There are currently two rule types that can be used to start and stop a unit:

 - `OnStart`: Starts a unit when the client application first checks in.
-- `After`: Starts or stops a unit after a given internal of time
+- `After`: Starts or stops a unit after a given interval of time

 ## Usage